sasagawa888/Elxlog/README.md

 # Elxlog

-Small pure Prolog intepreter in Elixir.
+Small pure Prolog intepreter/compiler in Elixir.
 Project is called Elxlog.
 Goal is fusion of Elixir and Prolog